breki/demeton/pomodoro-Demeton.md

 ﻿## Tue 1.10.
+- Added support for all the `shade` command parameters (at least for now).
 - Implemented some basic tests for Geometry functions.
 - Renamed `Demeton.GeometryTypes` to `Demeton.Geometry`.
 - Continued working on `ShadeCommand` parsing.